catpea/catpea-project/database/furkies-purrkies/poem-1395/index.md

 were those who faced certain death by protesting against the war.

-There are no answers after the point of prevention is crossed, just hate, and pain, and dark ages, and fat dogs of war.
+There are no answers after the point of prevention is crossed, just hate, and pain, and dark ages.

 ---